-The Plan will report contributions, withdrawals, the basis of the Beneficiary's eligibility, earnings in the ABLE Account, and other matters to the IRS, a state, and other persons, if any, to the extent required by federal or state law or regulation.
-By January 31 of the following year, the Beneficiary will be sent a copy of the report or a corresponding statement filed with the IRS with respect to the prior tax year.
+The Plan will report contributions, withdrawals, the basis of the Beneficiary's eligibility, earnings in the ABLE account, and other matters to the IRS, a state agency, and other persons, if any, to the extent required by federal or state law or regulation.
+By January 31 of the following year, the Beneficiary will be sent a copy of IRS Form 1099-QA, Distribution from ABLE Accounts, filed with the IRS with respect to the prior tax year.